flowexam.com teacher explaining dynamic verbs in English on a blackboard with examples for TOEIC® preparation

 Communication and Collaboration

-- liaise: to act as a link between different groups
+• liaise: to maintain contact between different groups

 TOEIC® Example: